willaguiar/ASC_and_heat_transport/README.md

 ## Dimensions to explore

-Find focus on only East Antarctica, 0-160E.
+First focus on only East Antarctica, 0-160E.

 How do the correlations between ASC and cross-slope heat transport vary with:
 * Different isobaths.